tsamsonov/grwat/README.md

 ## Funding

-__grwat__ package is being developed with financial support of Russian Science Foundation (Project [19-77-10032](https://rscf.ru/upload/iblock/329/3294f294b9a3a424e3044797a0e6bd6f.pdf)).
+__`grwat`__ package is being developed with financial support of Russian Science Foundation (RSF) Project [19-77-10032](https://rscf.ru/upload/iblock/329/3294f294b9a3a424e3044797a0e6bd6f.pdf).

-The main separation algorithm was developed in 2016-2018 with financial support of RFBR (Project [16-35-60080](https://www.rfbr.ru/rffi/ru/project_search/o_2031785)).
+The main separation algorithm was developed in 2016-2018 with financial support of Russian Foundation for Basic Research (RFBR) Project [16-35-60080](https://www.rfbr.ru/rffi/ru/project_search/o_2031785).

-The mountain block of the main separation algorithm was developed in 2018-2019 with financial support of Russian Science Foundation (Project [17-77-10169](https://rscf.ru/sites/default/files/docfiles/ONG_2017.pdf)).
+The mountain block of the main separation algorithm was developed in 2018-2019 with financial support of Russian Science Foundation (RSF) Project [17-77-10169](https://rscf.ru/sites/default/files/docfiles/ONG_2017.pdf).